 As an English major, it was incredible to read and study famous works and authors (Shakespeare, Wordsworth, Woolf, etc.) in the country where they lived and wrote!
 Being closer to London also gave me the opportunity to see many plays, including seeing Macbeth at the recreated Globe Theatre!
 I am also incredibly passionate about the importance of creating safe spaces for people of color and, while I did spend most of my time in England which is predominantly white, I still developed intercultural communication and acceptance in a way that is simply not possible without traveling and interacting with people of different cultures!

 What was your favorite thing about studying at Harlaxton?

-Why do you recommend studying abroad?
+Do you recommend studying abroad?

 Do you have a favorite trip from your time spent abroad?

 I have so many and I am not sure I could pick an absolute favorite, but there is one that will 100 percent stick with me for the rest of my life.
 My now fiancé and I took a trip to Scotland where we toured the Scottish Highlands, visited the Isle of Arran, and saw our first comedy show!
 We also visited my ancestor’s castle, Graham Castle, where my fiancé proposed!
 That one trip is a story I know I will share for the rest of my life.